bclary/wpt-controller/README.md

 * label - label to be used for the job.
 * build - url for the build or build directory where the build can be downloaded.
 * urls - comma delimited list of urls to be tested in the job.
+* prescript - string containing a WebPagetest script to be executed prior to the url loads. prescript can be used to set preferences prior to starting a test. prescript will be used for every url in the urls list.
+* scripts - comma delimited list of file names containing scripts to be executed after url loads.
+Each script file corresponds to the url in the same position in the urls list.
 * locations - comma delimited list of locations to be tested in the job.
 Note these locations consist of the <machine-name>:<browser>, e.g. bc-win61i32-bldw:Firefox.
 * speeds - comma delimited list of speeds to be tested.